rhysd/locerr/README.md

 [![Windows Build status][windows build badge]][appveyor result]
 [![Coverage Status][coverage status]][coverage result]

-[locerr][locerr document] is a small library to make a nice-looking error with source location information.
+[locerr][locerr document] is a small library to make a nice-looking locational error in a source code.
 It provides a struct to represent a source file, a specific position in code and an error related to specific range or position in source.

-This library is useful to provide a unified look for error messages of compilers, interpreters or translators.
+This library is useful to provide a unified look for error messages raised by compilers, interpreters or translators.

-By using `Source` and `Position` types as position information, this library provides an error type which provides nice look error message.
+By using `locerr.Source` and `locerr.Position` types as position information, this library can provide an error type which shows nice look error message.

 - It shows the code snippet which caused an error
 - Enable to add notes to error by nesting an error instance like [pkg/errors](https://github.com/pkg/errors)